jakeperman/voxelcraft/README.md

 # Getting Started
-Nesucraft is an open-source project written in [the ursina engine](https://github.com/pokepetter/ursina), simulating the popular game Minecraft.
+Voxelcraft is an open-source project written in [the ursina engine](https://github.com/pokepetter/ursina), simulating the popular game Minecraft.

 # Installation